-From coexistence and exchange, the realization of this work.
-Whose photos are the product of dedication and search for connection with millenary cultures and their ancestral cosmovision.
-The ritual works were photographed under the influence of ayahuasca, snuff, sananga and kambo - traditional healing methods of native Amazonian peoples.
+From coexistence and exchange, the carrying out of this work.
+Whose photographs are the product of surrender and search for connection with ancient cultures and their ancestral worldview.
+The ritual works were photographed under the influence of ayahuasca, snuff, sananga and kambo - traditional healing methods of the original Amazonian peoples.

-During the course, I revisited the experience with the Huni-Kuin people, in 2017, which begins the research; and I learned a little about the Yawanawá culture, having taken a field trip to the Mutum village, in the Indigenous Territory of Rio Gregório, in Tarauacá, in Acre, in early 2022. linguistic PANO); these people permeated me and helped to constitute my being in the world.
-During the research process, I understood the work as an idea/concept being a “mode” in performance documentation.
-Going through my works: Mãe (2019), with the participation of my mother, Nazaré Soares; Jardim Pra Erê (2021), with Mônica Ventura; and Ni Pei (2022), held in the Yawanawá territory.
+During the research process, I revisited the experience with the Huni-Kuin people, from 2017, which began the research; and got to know a little about the Yawanawá culture.
+Carrying out a field trip to Aldeia Mutum, in the Indigenous Territory of Rio Gregório, in Acre, at the beginning of 2022.
+Both indigenous peoples (from the PANO linguistic group); These people permeated me and helped to constitute my being in the world.
+During the research I began to understand the work as an idea/concept in performance documentation based on my works: Mãe (2019), with the participation of my mother, Nazaré Soares; Jardim Pra Erê (2021), with Mônica Ventura; and Ni Pei (2022) ritual conducted by Tsatsa Wãnnu (Márcia) Yawanawá.

-The realization of the Master in Arts by Instituto de Artes da UNESP with PHOTOGRAFIA-RITUAL, concludes not only an academic research process, but a moment of my life, whose reflection and elaboration reverberated important works in my trajectory.
-This page was created in order to share the research with the community.
+Completing the Master of Arts at Institute of Arts at Universidade Estadual Paulista - UNESP: FOTOGRAFIA-RITUAL, concludes not only an academic research process, but a moment in my life, whose reflection and elaboration reverberated important works in my career.
+This page was created with the aim of sharing the research with the community.
+The link below redirects to the university's institutional repository.

 2021_ (live) Paranapiacaba Photography Festival